 The Atlanta Harm Reduction Coalition, Inc. is a community-based prevention and wellness organization committed to improving health and well-being in partnership with marginalized individuals and communities.
 AHRC provides education and tiered risk reduction programs to empower adults in the prevention, diagnosis, and treatment of substance use, HIV, STDs, hepatitis and other infectious and communicable diseases.
-Volunteers will be assisting with street outreach, helping open, run, and close the AHRC Outreach House; organizing and helping participants in the Clothing Closet, serving snacks, beverages, and meals, making outreach supplies, distributing flyers and brochures, cleaning and organizing the AHRC House and yard, working in the AHRC Community Gardens, and assisting with other administrative duties of the House.
+Volunteers assisted with street outreach, helped run the AHRC Outreach House, organized the Clothing Closet, served snacks, beverages, and meals, made outreach supplies, distributed flyers and brochures, recruited community members for free HIV testing, distributed Naloxone kits, cleaned and organized the AHRC House and yard, worked in the AHRC Community Gardens, and assisted with other administrative duties of the House.

 Creative Center for Non-Violence (Washington D.C.)